dplochcoder/HollowKnight.BugPrince/README.md

 Items are embedded at different depths within the boulder, each of which require a minimum nail strength to 'mine'.
 The final tier requires the Pure Nail, Fragile Strength, and Fury of the Fallen all at once in order to be obtained.

 If one does not wish to dull their own nail in the process of mining, a loaner can be obtained from the cavern attendant.

+## Edge Cases

+This mod introduces a lot of complexity to Hollow Knight randomizer and in some sense strains its capabilities.
+Some issues and shortcomings may be encountered.

+### ItemSync/MultiWorld

+ItemSync is not currently supported.
+It is theoretically possible to implement, but it is complicated and challenging.
+Some mechanism will need to prevent two or more players from making transition decisions simultaneously, to avoid conflicts and corruption.

+MultiWorld will likely never be supported due to its architecture.
+Because BugPrince does not, and cannot know the logical structure of _other_ player's worlds, it must ensure all remote items never move into higher progression spheres, which makes swaps basically impossible.

+### Rando Map Mod

+RandoMapMod currently does not work well with Bug Prince, for unknown reasons.
+Helper log and tracker log, and are made aware of transition choices at every event, so you can still use those to track logical progress and unchecked transitions.

+### Empty Selections

+You may at times encounter a selection menu with _no_ options, or at least, no _affordable_ options, in which case the screen will fade to red after a few seconds and boot you back to your last bench.

+This is a consequence of the safety promise, and generally means that the only _safe_ option for that transition is one you can't safely purchase, either because (a) you haven't acquired the logically accessible coins/gems to afford it, or (b) you must purchase a different transition first to avoid hard-locking the save.